 When you donate online you are asked to say whether you are a tax-payer or not.
-The charity's administrative costs are kept to an absolute minimum with a very small team - Executive Director working three days a week, Administrator one day a week and Communications Office one day a week.
+The charity's administrative costs are kept to an absolute minimum with a very small team - just 5 team members (Executive Director, Operations Director, Partnerships Director, Digital Communications Officer and Admin Assistant), all working part time.
 There is no fundraising department nor fundraisers employed.
 Set-up costs were covered by a private funder but since 2016 the running costs of the charity are WHOLLY funded by gift-aid collected on donations making Acts 435 a fully self-sustaining charity.
 We are not aware of any other charity that functions in this way.

-The current cap on requests is £120 for specific items (eg. a cooker, a bed) and £100 for more general requests (eg. clothing, food, household goods).
+The current cap on requests is £150 for specific items (eg. a cooker, a bed) and £100 for more general requests (eg. clothing, food, household goods).
 This is to reflect that it is very difficult to source some items for just £100.
-The increase to £120 was introduced in April 2020.
+The increase to £150 was introduced in April 2020.
 People can apply for help up to three times, per household.

 Many of the items that are being requested will cost £150 or just over.
 In some of these cases, the shop sourcing the goods drops the price to help the individual/family, in others the individual/family raises the remainder to make up the amount required.